-Relevant persons should mMaintaining a detailed version history or/control contained history within the risk assessment(s), alongside any supporting documentation and evidence to better demonstrate compliance with the Code.
+Relevant persons should maintain a detailed version or control history within the risk assessment(s), alongside any supporting documentation and evidence to better demonstrate compliance with the Code.

 2.2.8 Business risk assessment ("BRA")

 5 Business risk assessment

 (1) A relevant person must carry out an assessment that estimates the risk of ML/FT posed by the relevant person's business and customers.